-I click on Parasol’s thinking I am going to get its website or the Google My Business listing.
+I click on Parasol’s, thinking I will get its website or the Google My Business listing.
 Instead, it drives me to the local finder with ALL of the competitors right there!

-- If you’re in the three-pack, this is not great because you have to fight the competitors again for the searcher’s attention.
+- This is not great if you’re in the three-pack because you must fight the competitors again for the searcher’s attention.

-- If you’re not in the three-pack, this sort of levels the playing field.
+- If you’re not in the three-pack, this levels the playing field.
 You have a chance to woo the searcher away from their initial choice.

 - If you are a searcher, it’s annoying because you have already indicated your preference with your first click, and Google forces you into an extra click to call the business.
 In addition, you are forced into viewing more choices after you made your decision.

-Desktop searches are losing ground to mobile, but desktop isn’t dead, and it does still dominate search in some industries—usually those that skew to an older population.
+Desktop searches are losing ground to mobile, but desktop isn’t dead, and it still dominates search in some industries—usually those that skew to an older population.

 This does show us that it is still incredibly important to claim and optimize a Google My Business listing.
 Those Google My Business listings can get your business into the desktop local finder list, which is a long list of competition, so images and reviews are still important efforts to woo the searcher over to your business: